 lagniappe- something given as a bonus or extra gift.
 A popular lagniappe in pinball is a fourth ball.

 prolix- using to many words.
-Moby Dick is often viewed as having much prolix
+Moby Dick is often viewed as having much prolix.

 protege- a person guided by a mentor.
 Tycho Brahe's protege, Kepler, turned out to be just as influential or more so than himself.